Air Conditioner Repair Checklist

 - Leading your system to stop working sooner

-If you aren’t sure when you last changed yours, turn off your unit totally and take out the filter.
+If you aren’t sure when you last replaced your filter, turn off your unit totally and take out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It may also be located in a connected filter holder or wall-mounted return air grille.

 Angle the filter up to the sunshine.
 If you can’t see through it, you certainly should replace it.